neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_4_Intro_to_Bedrock_and_Agents/README.md

 ## Next Steps

-Continue to [Lab 5 - Neo4j MCP Agent](../Lab_5_Neo4j_MCP_Agent) to build an AI agent that queries your Neo4j knowledge graph using the Model Context Protocol.
+Continue to [Lab 5 - GraphRAG with Neo4j](../Lab_5_GraphRAG) to learn how to build GraphRAG pipelines using the neo4j-graphrag library with Amazon Titan embeddings.